datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 Don't repeat code!
 Reuse it!

-In a monolithic file, we could define a function and use it throughout the file.
+If code repeats in one file, we could define a function and use it throughout the file.

 Defining the same function in multiple scripts would be repetitive.

 Instead, we will save our function definition in a Python code file called a module.

-Moving function definitions to modules -> smaller scripts
+Moving function definitions to modules -> smaller scripts.

 `@script`